 As described elsewhere, the BRSA announced rules allowing banks to: (a) use the Central Bank's foreign exchange buying rates as of 26 June 2023 starting from 1 January 2024 (replacing earlier rules allowing the use of the Central Bank's foreign exchange buying rates as of 31 December 2021 and then 30 December 2022) and (b) when making capital calculations, avoid the inclusion of mark-to-market losses on securities booked in the "financial assets at fair value through other comprehensive income" portfolio.
-If the Group and the Bank had not elected to use such calculations, their capital adequacy ratios would have been lower as of 31 December 2021 by 209 and 211 basis points, respectively, as of 31 December 2022, by 128 and 129 basis points, respectively, as of 31 December 2023 by 183 and 183 basis points, respectively, and as of 30 June 2024 by 82 and 84 basis points, respectively.
-These accommodations have had a material positive impact on the capital adequacy ratios of the Group and the Bank and, if such were to be discontinued or limited, the Group's and/or the Bank's capital adequacy ratios would likely decline.
+If the Group and the Bank had not elected to use such calculations, their capital adequacy ratios would have been lower as of 31 December 2021 by 209 and 211 basis points, respectively, as of 31 December 2022 by 128 and 129 basis points, respectively, and as of 30 September 2023 by 174 and 177 basis points, respectively.
+As also described elsewhere, the BRSA has implemented regulatory forbearance measures that allow banks to use 0% risk weightings for foreign currency-denominated receivables owed by the centralised administration (i.e., Turkish state institutions and other public institutions that do not have a separate legal entity and act under the legal entity of the Turkish sovereign) while calculating the amount of exposure subject to credit risk in accordance with the standardised approach as determined under the Capital Adequacy Regulation, without which the capital adequacy ratios of the Group and the Bank would have been lower as of 31 December 2021 by 423 and 445 basis points, respectively, as of 31 December 2022 by 300 and 316 basis points, respectively, and as of 30 September 2023 by 306 and 321 basis points, respectively.
+Collectively, these accommodations have had a material positive impact on the capital adequacy ratios of the Group and the Bank and, if such were to be discontinued or limited, the Group's and/or the Bank's capital adequacy ratios would likely decline.